Boundary stabilization of focusing NLKG near unstable equilibria: radial case

-In this paper, our goal is to investigate the controllability of the unstable static solution $u = 1$ of the focussing NLKG equation by means of a very direct and explicit method, yielding an essentially sharp result. \\
+In this paper, our goal is to investigate the controllability of the unstable static solution $u = 1$ of the focussing NLKG equation by means of a very direct and explicit method related to resolvent estimates, yielding an essentially sharp result.

-The fact that this solution is (lineary) unstable follows from \begin{theorem} Let $L> 0$.
+First, the fact that this solution is (lineary) unstable follows from \begin{theorem} Let $L> 0$.
 Let $a\in (0, 1)$.
-The nonlinear Klein-Gordon system
+The cubic focusing Klein-Gordon system

-is linearly unstable around the equilibrium $(1, 0)$. \end{theorem} \begin{remark} As the wave operator with boundary conditions admits compact resolvent, according to the perturbation theory of operators \cite{Kato-book}, this result should be generalisable to more general dissipative boundary conditions, $e. g. $ for any $L>0, a\in (0, 1)$ there exists $\varepsilon$ such that the cubic focusing Klein-Gordon with dissipative boundary condition $u_t+ a(x)u_{\nu}=0$, where $a(x)$ satisfies $|a(x)-a|\leq \varepsilon$, is linearly unstable around the equilibrium $(1, 0)$. \end{remark}